Greece in Two Weeks For Any Budget

 Try lamb or chicken gyros (rotisserie grilled meats wrapped in a flatbread such as a pita, with tomato, onion, a few chips and tzatziki sauce).
 These cost about USD 3.20 each.

-And it is a must eat no matter your style or budget on your Greece in two weeks holiday.
+And it is a must-eat, no matter your style or budget, in your Greece for a two-week holiday.

 Greek bakeries are fantastic!

-Keep your eyes peeled for a local bakery; these will also keep you satisfied for a minimum cost.
+Keep your eyes peeled for a local bakery; these will also satisfy you for a minimum cost.
 You can find freshly baked spanakopita pastry (spinach and cheese in filo) for USD 2.20.

-A typical meal from a taverna will start at about USD 7.50 per person.
-Order some grilled pork or lamb, fresh seafood, or calamari with chips and salad.
+A typical meal from a taverna costs about USD 7.50 per person.
+You can order grilled pork or lamb, fresh seafood, or calamari with chips and salad.

 Greeks tend to eat dinner quite late, around 9 or 10 p.m.
 Always choose a restaurant with lots of locals dining there.
 It’s always a good sign that prices will be more affordable and the food will be fresh.